draftdev/jobs/copy-editor.md

 # Freelance Copy Editor at [Draft.dev](https://draft.dev/)
-> $30 per hour, 10-20 hours per week
+> $30 per hour, 5–15 hours per week

 Are you a detail-oriented copy editor who can adhere to a style guide?
-Are you comfortable working in markdown?
+Are you comfortable working in Markdown?
 Know the difference between a copy edit and a line edit?

-We're currently looking for a new freelance copy editor to join the team at Draft.dev!
+We're always looking for freelance copy editors to join our roster!
+Draft.dev works with a small crew of editors to ensure that our content reaches a high level of polish before we submit it to our clients.

 #### [SUBMIT YOUR APPLICATION TODAY](https://airtable.com/shrIZn1T6KMJn4n3v)